 - In case you are finding it difficult to convert two files amongst each other then OBJ should be your bet as it is designed to act as a bridge between two files.

 OBJ file format is one of the dispensable aspects in terms of animations and graphical designs.
-When working with many C language files, in order to link one file to another you will have to convert all the existing files into object files.
+When working with many C language files, to link one file to another you will have to convert all the existing files into object files.
 This contains header information, object code, relocation, symbols, and debugging information.